cainlevy/class_action/README.md

 * [PUTAction]
 * [DELETEAction]

-A set of common RESTful archetypes may be subclassed.
+ClassAction also provides a set of common RESTful archetypes.
 Each archetype includes default logic for a bare-bones simple pattern, but could reasonably be customized for your application's own custom patterns.

 * [IndexAction]
 * [ShowAction]